JaneJeon/recaptcha-v3/README.md

 - you're passing the `req` object of a `express` handler.
 - for v3, the token obtained from front-end is sent to the backend as `token`; i.e. your AJAX body should have `{token, ...}`
 - the environment variables `RECAPTCHA_V2_PRIVATE` if using v2 and `RECAPTCHA_V3_PRIVATE` for the v3 variables must be set
+- if you're sending over your v3 tokens from client-side on a field different from `token`, you must specify it in the `RECAPTCHA_V3_TOKEN_FIELD` environment variable.

 ## Usage
 v2: